Curious Climate schools

 195 countries have agreed that this is a big problem.
 At COP 21 in Paris, in 2015, these countries signed a document called ‘The Paris Agreement’, which pledges to reduce their emissions to keep global warming under 2°C .
 The IPCC AR6 tells us that we are on track to pass 1.5°C and even 2°C of warming unless we lower worldwide greenhouse gas emissions starting immediately.

-Getting countries all around the world to stop burning fossil fuels and lower their greenhouse emissions will be a huge job, so the United Nations has organised a big, international meeting called COP 27.
-This stands for the 27th United Nations Climate Change Conference of the Parties and is being held in Sharm El-Sheikh, Egypt in November 2022.
+Getting countries all around the world to stop burning fossil fuels and lower their greenhouse emissions will be a huge job.
+Each year, the United Nations organises a big, international meeting called COP – last year was COP 27 and this year will be COP 28.
+This stands for the 28th United Nations Climate Change Conference of the Parties and is being held in Dubai, United Arab Emirates in November 2023.
 Countries will have the opportunity to discuss what they have learnt from the 6th IPCC report and how they will achieve the goals they have agreed to in the Paris Agreement.

 Who is behind Curious Climate Schools?
 Curious Climate Schools is run by climate change and education researchers the University of Tasmania.
 It’s funded by the Tasmanian Climate Change Office, the University’s College of Science and Engineering, and the University’s Centre for Marine Socioecology (CMS).
 Curious Climate Schools builds on the first successful Curious Climate project which answered climate questions in communities around Tasmania.